jempico/meme-generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple random meme generator built with React.
+As part of my React learning journey, I've built a simple random meme generator.
 This app was built while following the course <a href="https://scrimba.com/learn/learnreact">Learn React For Free (updated)</a> by Bob Ziroll on Scrimba.

 Here's the <a href="https://www.figma.com/file/yYr9AXxXo5hmMVJu9vhBhK/Meme-Generator-(Copy)?node-id=0%3A1">Figma file.</a> 🖌️